anodaz/BloodDonor/README.md

 Blood Bank app developed for the Smart India Hackathon 2017

 ## The Team
-This app was developed by a team consisting of six students of Second Year Computer Engineering at Sardar Patel Institute of Technology, Mumbai
+This application was developed by a team of two computer engineering students in the third year at the University of Mohammad Tahri in Bechar
-- Samriddha Basu
-- Aditya Desai
-- Neil Daftary
-- Tejas Bhitle
-- Ananya Navelkar
-- Sai Yerremreddy

 ## Problem Statement
 Mobile App for real time inventory of blood availability during disasters, in the affected area or close proximity and for contacting blood and platelet donors when needed to donate at the nearest blood bank utilizing geo tracking